aimicrocot/microcot-preset/README.md

 — Gemini and Claude sometimes ignore any custom think, reroll.
 Or add your thinker tag to the prefix; for my preset it's think.
 The prefix is the "Start response with…" field. think output that appears in responses should be cut via regex on think (included with the preset)

-— 2 CSS styles up to 150 tokens long (instead of common CSS styles of 500-1000+ tokens).
-Kitten CSS and Universal CSS with interactive buttons, glasses, and sliders

 ---

 ## What other modules are there?